ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/admin-powerbi-setup.md

 Business Central online je k dispozici se sadou vestavěných rozhraní API, která můžete použít k získání dat pro nejběžnější obchodní subjekty, jako jsou zákazníci, zboží, prodejní objednávky a další.
 K použití těchto rozhraní API jako zdroje dat pro sestavy Power BI není potřeba žádná další práce ani nastavení.
 Pro více informací o těchto rozhraních API navštivte [Business Central API V2.0](/dynamics365/business-central/dev-itpro/api-reference/v2.0/).

 Business Central online také podporuje vlastní rozhraní API.
 Vývojáři aplikací řešení Business Central mohou vytvářet vlastní stránky API a balit je do rozšíření.
-Rozšíření můžete nainstalovat do svého tenanta.
-Po instalaci můžete pro sestavy Power BI použít stránky rozhraní API, jako byste to udělali s integrovanými rozhraními API (v2.0).
+You then install the extensions on your tenant.
+Once installed, you use the API pages for your Power BI reports, like you'd do with the built-in APIs (v2.0).
 Pro více informací o tom, jak vytvořit stránky rozhraní API navštivte [Vývoj vlastního rozhraní API](/dynamics365/business-central/dev-itpro/developer/devenv-develop-custom-api).

+> [!IMPORTANT]
+> Starting in February 2022, Power BI reports for [!INCLUDE[prod_short](includes/prod_short.md)] online are sourced from a secondary, read-only database replica for performance reasons.
+As a consequence, AL developers should avoid designing API pages that make database modifications while the pages are opening or loading records.
+In particular, consider the code on the AL triggers: OnInit, OnOpenPage, OnFindRecord, OnNextRecord, OnAfterGetRecord, and OnAfterGetCurrRecord.
+These database modifications, in some cases, may cause performance problems and prevent the report from refreshing data.
+For more information, see [Performance Articles For Developers](/dynamics365/business-central/dev-itpro/performance/performance-developer?branch=main#writing-efficient-web-services) in the Business Central development help.
+>
+> In rare cases, the behavior will cause an error when a user tries get data from the API page for a report in Power BI Desktop.
+However, if database modifications are necessary in the custom API page, Power BI Desktop users can force the behavior.
+For more information, see [Building Power BI Reports to Display Business Central Data](across-how-use-financials-data-source-powerbi.md#fixing-problems).

 ### Webové služby OData